 Thanks a million to all the kind folks who got involved, taking photos with our social media signs!

 Students shared what volunteering means to them and organisations shared what student volunteers have helped them achieve.
 Shout-outs to the awesome humans pictured below from La Trobe University, Endeavour Foundation, Multicap, and Surf Life Saving.
-Check out our Facebook photo stream for more of these moving messages.

 Student volunteer stories